In this post, I’m going to go over how to protect your chickens from predators. But first, let’s go over the potential animals of prey.

 Invest in a guard dog for the flock-that’s just what my in-laws did.
 They were tired of the yearly assaults by foxes so they bought a Great Pyrenees mix.
 Lights and noises are also supposed to be deterrents, and because of the latter, guinea hens might make good alarms to predators due to the odd sounds they make.

-We used to have dogs until Moses’ (our Shetland Sheep dog’s) demise last year, and I truly believe his presence helped discourage aerial attacks.
+When we had our Shetland Sheepdog, Moses, I truly believe his presence helped discourage aerial attacks.
+Now we have Sophie, and when she’s outside, I think she does the same.
 I also believe that if the birds tolerate the dog, and the dog warms to the flock and doesn’t hurt them, then utilize dogs for the benefit of everyone.
 They are possibly the most beneficial resource we have to dissuade predators from our property; we have only to train them properly.

 Since Rex, our hen, got attacked by the hawk, any time our flock hears bird sounds, they run for the coop.
 They either can’t differentiate between a crow, a Mississippi kite, and a hawk, so they take cover just in case.
 Or they decide to take cover, because they’d rather be safe than sorry.